Canada remains competitive globally for small businesses

-Paying Taxes, now in its 13th edition, continues to be a unique study from PwC and the World Bank group, which investigates and compares tax regimes across 190 economies worldwide.
-A young, growing business was used as a case study to measure the relative ease of paying taxes, looking at the time the company requires to prepare, file and pay its taxes, the number of taxes it has to pay, the method of payment and the total tax liability as a percentage of its commercial profits.
+Paying Taxes, now in its 14th edition, continues to be a unique study from PwC and the World Bank Group, which investigates and compares tax regimes across 190 economies worldwide using a young, growing domestic case study company.
+The economies are ranked according to the relative ease of paying taxes based on:

-The average time to comply for North America remained unchanged in 2017, at 182 hours.
+The average time to comply for North America remained unchanged in 2018, at 182 hours, with corporate income tax accounting for 78 of those hours.

 PwC and the World Bank Group present the study results and answer the audience’s questions on the findings.